 Henway Hard Cider

 The newest addition to the Great Country Farm family is Henway Hard Cider.
 The cidery overlooks a pretty pond and uses the farm’s apples to produce its tasty hard ciders.
 Indoor and outdoor spaces offer a comfortable place to sip with a relaxing view of the pond and fields.
-A Bird Bites lunch menu offers pizzas and giant pretzel sticks.
+The Bird Bites lunch menu offers pizzas and giant pretzel sticks.
 The veggie pizza with cauliflower crust was delish!

 Twin Oaks Tavern Winery